-During the following fifteen years, two large groups of new settlers arrived in Freetown.
-The first were more ex-American slaves, mostly from the South, who had fought for the British during the American War of Independence and had been given their freedom and land in Nova Scotia and New Brunswick.
-Disillusioned with their poor farmland, discrimination and exploitation by employers, and finding the harsh winters unbearable, 1100 of them had come to Sierra Leone in the early 1790s, becoming known as 'Nova Scotians'.
+During the following fifteen years two large groups of new settlers arrived in Freetown.
+The first were more former American slaves, mostly from the South, who had fought for the British during the American War of Independence and had been given their freedom and land in Nova Scotia and New Brunswick (now provinces of Canada).
+Discontented with their poor farmland, discrimination and exploitation by employers, and finding the harsh winters unbearable, 1100 of them had come to Sierra Leone in the early 1790s, becoming known as 'Nova Scotians'.
 The British government paid the shipping costs and the Sierra Leone Company arranged the journeys.

-The second group comprised Maroons, escaped slaves in Jamaica, who had formed separate communities in the mountains of that colony.
-They had been defeated in an uprising against British colonial rule and deported to Nova Scotia in 1795.
+The second group comprised Maroons, escaped slaves from Jamaica.
+They had been defeated in a rebellion against British colonial rule and deported to Nova Scotia in 1795.
 Unaccustomed, like the ex-American slaves, to the harsh winters there, they asked to be sent to Africa.
-In 1800 the Sierra Leone Company arranged to re-settle 550 of them, with the costs of their transport borne by the British government.
-Upon arrival they were recruited to help put down an insurrection by the Nova Scotians, resulting in lasting distrust between these two groups.
+In 1800 the Sierra Leone Company arranged to resettle 550 of them, with the costs of their transport borne by the British government.
+Upon arrival they were called upon to help put down a rebellion among the Nova Scotians, resulting in lasting distrust between these two groups.
+All of these black settlers formed a very different kind of community: partly European, partly African.